 Read this: Be extra careful cleaning this fine jewelry.

-High humidity is the main culprit that speeds up the tarnishing process on jewelry.
-If you live in a humid climate, you might notice that your jewelry tarnishes faster in the summer months.
+Did you know: High humidity is the main culprit that speeds up the tarnishing process of jewelry.
+If you live somewhere with a particularly humid climate, maybe you’ve noticed that your jewelry tarnishes faster in the summer months.

-Silver jewelry does best when it’s stored in a jewelry box lined with felt.
-The felt helps absorb excess moisture and prevent premature tarnishing.
-For some large pieces, it might be best to keep them stored separately inside a felt pouch or wrapped in a silver polishing cloth to limit exposure to the air.
-In this case, you’ll have to remember what you have and make a conscious choice to wear it.
-Even with proper storage, silver jewelry will require regular polishing at least twice a year to remove tarnish.
-Don’t overpolish silver jewelry because this can also cause damage.
+Silver jewelry typically does best when stored in a box lined with felt.
+That’s because the felt helps absorb excess moisture and prevent premature tarnishing.
+For larger silver pieces, it might be best to keep them stored separately inside their own dedicated felt pouch or wrapped in a silver polishing cloth to limit exposure to the air.
+In this case, you’ll have to remember what you have in your collection and make a conscious choice to wear it since it won’t be visually on display.

 It’s also essential to store fine jewelry away from direct sunlight because some stones can become damaged by prolonged exposure to UV light.
-Not all fine jewelry needs to be put away.
-Have a place on your dresser or nightstand where you can keep jewelry you wear every day like your engagement ring or diamond studs.
+A high-quality jewelry box works great for pieces you don’t wear daily, but not all fine jewelry needs to be put away.
+Have a place on your dresser or nightstand where you can keep jewelry you wear daily, like your engagement ring or diamond studs.

-Fine jewelry storage tips:
+Other fine jewelry storage tips:

-- Store fine jewelry in a way that the pieces do not touch each other.
+How to Store Diamonds: Store fine jewelry in a way that the pieces do not touch each other.
 Diamonds are capable of scratching other stones and metals.